-Associating COVID-19 with any group of people or ethnicity is wrong, and is dangerous to individuals and families.
-Violence, bullying and harassment must be reported and stopped for the good of all Californians.
+Associating COVID-19 with any group of people or ethnicity is wrong and dangerous.
+Violence, bullying and harassment must be reported and stopped for the good of all.

 Keep our communities resilient during tough times.
 Eliminate stigma in your words and actions.

-- Read Governor Newsom’s Twitter statements against xenophobia targeting the Asian American community.
+- Read Governor Newsom’s Twitter statements against xenophobia targeting the Asian-American community.

 A hate crime is a crime motivated by the victim’s perceived social group.
 It is different from hate speech, which is protected by the First Amendment.
-However, when hate speech leads to a hate crime, the law protects the victim.
+But when hate speech leads to a hate crime, the law protects the victim.